dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 for dozens of different factors, the effect of which cannot be predicted.

-Maybe we should pray that economy selectively mitigates all the negative sources of change while millions of people volutarily change their behavior posivitly without compelling incentivization to do so: dear God, please protect us from liberal economy policy when it fails catastrophically.
+Maybe we should pray that the economy selectively mitigates all the negative sources of change while millions of people voluntarily change their behavior posivitly without compelling incentivization to do so: dear God, please protect us from liberal economy policy when it fails catastrophically.